 - Before making and the attachment of porcelain veneers, you may wear temporary veneers for a while.
 It is important to avoid hot and cold drinks or foods in order to prevent triggering teeth sensitivity.

 - Avoid chewing on hard and rough foods or fruits.
 For example, if you are eating an apple, avoid biting hard on the whole fruit.
 Cut it into smaller pieces.

 - No more nail biting and chewing on objects such as pen

-- Brush your teeth daily like usual.
+- Brush your teeth daily as usual.
 If you have porcelain veneers on, it doesn’t mean skipping oral and dental hygiene.
 Even better, you help out healthy fresh smile with enough fluoride intake from your toothpaste.